Our approach in 7 steps

 Mapping of ETV competition, synergies and recognition landscape

-Established certification and other environmental schemes, either legally required or voluntary, are often in competition to ETV.
-Technology providers must make decisions which certification or verification scheme will bring them value in a successful deployment of their technology or rising their profile on a competitive market.
+Established certification and other environmental schemes dedicated to environmental management or environmental footprint of products and organisations , either legally required or voluntary, are often in competition to ETV.
+Green technology providers must make decisions which certification or verification scheme will bring them value in a successful deployment of their eco technology or rising their profile on a competitive market.
 Moreover, the attractiveness of ETV will increase if its compatibility with other environmental schemes e.g. EMAS or ISO 14000 is clearly demonstrated.

 LIFEproETV attempts to define possible synergies and overlaps of environmental schemes with ETV for different technology areas to identify niches where ETV can really help technology providers.
-We will also demonstrate potential performance test data recognition pathway to enable a common test data generation for certification and verification.
+We will also demonstrate potential performance test data recognition pathway to enable a common test data generation for certification and verification of new environmental technologies .
 Such synergies could also be a business case for testing and certification bodies to extend their testing offer while technology providers applying for e.g. an obligatory certificate could save time and money doing performance testing for compliance and ETV at one time.